Kush5699/Capstone---Project/README.md

 *   **Code Reviewer (`reviewer_agent`)**: Analyzes code for correctness, style, efficiency, and best practices, providing constructive feedback similar to a professional Pull Request review.
 *   **Code Executor (`executor_agent`)**: The hands-on runtime environment.
 Safely executes user Python code and returns standard output and errors.
 *   **Orchestrator Agent**: The intelligent front-line interface that analyzes user interaction and routes it to the correct specialized agent.

+### Advanced Features
+*   **Long Term Memory**: A persistent storage system that saves all chat history, topics, and tasks to disk (`storage.json`).
+This ensures that the user's progress is never lost, even if the backend server is restarted.
+*   **Observability & Logging**: A comprehensive logging system that records every agent interaction, thought process, and decision to a structured log file (`agent_trace.jsonl`).
+This provides a "black box" recorder for debugging and understanding agent behavior.

 ## Essential Tools and Utilities
 The agents are equipped with specialized tools to perform their roles effectively: